Jamil el-Banna: Bisher al-Rawi's release

 On 29 March 2007, UK Foreign Secretary Margaret Beckett, MP announced that the UK Government had negotiated the return from Guantanamo of el-Banna's traveling companion, Bisher al-Rawi, also a legal British resident.
 According to the Associated Press, Beckett issued a statement to Parliament:

 Beckett's announcement did not refer to el-Banna, or the other remaining former UK residents who were still held in Guantanamo Bay.
 The cases of Jamil el-Banna and other former British legal residents have been controversial within the UK, as there was growing public sentiment for the government to seek their release.
 It had not acted for former residents as it had for British citizens.
-All the British nationals imprisoned at Guantanamo were freed before September 2004, following British Government pressure on the United States.
+All the British nationals imprisoned at Guantanamo were freed before September 2004.

 Release

 On 7 August 2007, the United Kingdom government requested the release of Jamil el-Banna and four other foreign nationals who had been legal British residents.
 The UK government warned its public that the negotiations might take months.
 Jamil el-Banna was released from Guantanamo Bay on 18 November 2007, and flown back to Britain.
 On his return, he was detained under port and border controls and questioned.
 On 19 November, he was arrested under a Spanish extradition warrant for allegedly having been connected to al-Qaeda in Madrid.
-On 20 December, he was released on bail of £50,000, part of which was put up by the actress Vanessa Redgrave; conditions of his bail include observing a curfew and wearing an electronic tag.
+On 20 December, he was released on bail of £50,000, part of which was put up by actress Vanessa Redgrave; conditions of his bail include observing a curfew and wearing an electronic tag.

 On his return, Omar Deghayes was also arrested and questioned, before appearing in court on a Spanish extradition warrant.
 He was freed on bail on 20 December, conditions of which include obeying a curfew and wearing an electronic tag.

 On 6 March 2008, Spanish judge Baltasar Garzon dropped the extradition request on humanitarian grounds.
 Garzon based his decision on a medical examination made public on 12 February 2008.
 The report said el-Banna suffered from: "post-traumatic stress syndrome, severe depression, and suicidal tendencies.
 Garzon ruled the two men's mental health had deteriorated so badly it would be cruel to prosecute them.

 Torture claims investigation

 On 29 April 2009, Spanish investigating magistrate Baltazar Garzon initiated a formal investigation into whether confessions from Ikassrien, and three other former Guantanamo captives were the result of the use of abusive interrogation techniques. el-Banna and the other three men: Hamed Abderrahman Ahmed, Lahcen Ikassrien, and Omar Deghayes, had previously faced charges in Spanish courts, based on confessions they made while in US custody.
 The charges had been dropped based on their claims that their confessions were false and were the result of abusive interrogation techniques.

-The Spanish magistrate initiated an investigation into torture at Guantanamo.